The Research Administration as a Profession (RAAAP) Survey – 2019

 The Research Administration as a Profession (RAAAP) longitudinal survey, asks questions about your experience as a research manager / research administrator, your most recent role, how you entered the field, your experience of research impact and engagement, and demographics (on your educational background, the country where you work, your age range, and gender).

 The second iteration of the RAAAP survey has now closed.
-From around 30,000 individuals working in Research Management and Administration across the world we have received over 4,000 responses – MANY THANKS!!!
+We received over 4,000 responses – MANY THANKS!!!

 About the Survey

 The survey is aimed at Research Managers and Administrators (RMAs), no matter who they work for, or in which country.